 Mission, Vision & Strategy

-The Child Health and Development Institute is a catalyst for improving the health, mental health and early care systems for children in Connecticut.
+The Child Health and Development Institute is a non-profit organization dedicated to improving the behavioral health and well-being of children in Connecticut and beyond.

 All children will grow up healthy and thrive.

-Advance effective, integrated health and behavioral health systems, practices, and policies that result in equitable and optimal health and well-being for children, youth, and families.
+We advance effective and integrated system, practice, and policy solutions that result in equitable and optimal behavioral health and well-being for children, youth, and families in Connecticut and beyond.

-We identify, demonstrate, support and promote effective health and behavioral health care innovations that will result in sustainable change, working in partnership with providers, policymakers, academic institutions and state agencies.
+We identify, demonstrate, support ,and promote effective and equitable behavioral health innovations that will result in sustainable change, working in partnership with providers, policymakers, academic institutions, and state agencies.

 Our Strategic Process: